 Jodie Harris is an Australian Actress, Singer and Voice Artist.

-She is also an Audiobook Narrator and a Singing Teacher, Vocal Coach and Acting Coach working from her studio in Culburra Beach on the NSW South Coast.
+She is also an Audie nominated Audiobook Narrator and a Singing Teacher, Vocal Coach and Acting Coach working from her studio in Nowra on the NSW South Coast.

 After training at the National Theatre in Melbourne, Jodie completed a Bachelor of Arts in Music Theatre at the Western Australian Academy of Performing Arts.